DiscipleOfEris/EraMobDrops/README.md

 You can use either `//mobdrops` or `//drops`.
 Note that you can relocate the drops textbox by dragging and dropping with your mouse.

-    //drops item <item_name> -- Will search for all mobs that drop the specified item and display those drop chances.
+    //drops item <item_name> -- Will show the drop chances for all mobs that drop the specified item.
+    //drops mob <mob_name> -- Will show the drops of all mobs with that name.
     //drops th+ -- Increase TH calculator level.
 Left click does the same.
     //drops th- -- Decrease TH calculator level.
 Middle/right click does the same.
     //drops page <size> -- Set the page size.
 Scroll with the mouse wheel.